cidverse/container-images/README.md

 This is a collection of container images mostly for ci/cd usage.

-All container images aim to to `micro` images, this means:
+All container images aim to be `micro` images, this means:

 - no package manager
 - bash (required by some ci tools)